DarthMaul40/Fix-Romanian-Diacritics/README.md

 1. Copy all `.ps1` files to a directory of your choice (e.g., `C:\Scripts\Fix-RomanianDiacritics`).
 2. Edit the `$scriptPath` variable in the script (below the comment "Define the path to the script that will be executed from the context menu") to match your chosen directory.
 3. Save the script after editing.
 4. Right-click `Install-ContextMenu.ps1` and select **Run with PowerShell** to add the context menu entry.
+Accept the prompt to run the script as administrator (required for registry changes).

 ## Uninstallation

 To remove the context menu entry, right-click `Uninstall-ContextMenu.ps1` and select **Run with PowerShell**.
+Accept the prompt to run the script as administrator (required for registry changes).

 ## Usage

 1. Right-click the folder containing your subtitle files.
 2. Select **Fix Romanian Diacritics** from the context menu.
-3. Accept the prompt to run the script as administrator (required for registry changes).
-4. Choose the destination folder for the corrected files when prompted.
+3. Choose the destination folder for the corrected files when prompted.
-5. Access your modified files in the destination folder.
+4. Access your modified files in the destination folder.

 ---